 Located on the third floor of the JCK Library, the Learning Commons is a comfortable and collaborative student workspace.
 You can study on your own or with a group, use a computer or meet with a tutor.
 Shy about asking for help?
 Don’t be.
 Each year the Learning Commons has 14,000 individual visits.
 During the Fall and Spring semesters, we’re open from 9 a.m. to 7 p.m., Monday through Thursday, and until 5 p.m. on Friday.

 Tutoring at UCM is certified Level 1 by the College Reading & Learning Association (CRLA), which means it adheres to the highest standards.
 We offer free tutoring in most UCM courses—and we always have a tutor available to help you with math.
+We provide options for students at any UCM campus.

 Have a major exam coming up?
 Our Test Prep Center has the resources you need to prepare.
 Whether you need general suggestions about preparing for your next course exam or plan to take a standardized exam, such as the Missouri Educator Gateway Assessments, Graduate Record Examinations (GRE), or Law School Admission Tests (LSAT), the Test Prep Center is here for you.
 You’ll learn what to expect and how to prepare.
 We’ll even provide you with practice sample questions for your upcoming exam.
 Explore test prep resources now.